 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.

-The finetooth shark is distributed in the western Atlantic Ocean from North Carolina (U.S.) south to Cuba and southern Brazil, including the Gulf of Mexico.
+The finetooth shark is distributed in the western Atlantic Ocean from North Carolina (U.S.) south to Cuba and southern Brazil, including the Gulf of Mexico (Portnoy et al. 2016).
 Although there have been reports of this shark in the eastern Atlantic Ocean, in particular in Senegal and Guinea-Bissau, these sightings have not been confirmed and may be a result of confusion with the spinner shark (Carcharhinus brevipinna).

-Residing in waters close to shore to depths of 32.8 feet (10 m), this coastal species often forms large schools.
-Adults and juveniles are common in shallow coastal waters off South Carolina during the warm summer months and migrate south when surface water temperatures drop below 68°F (20°C).
+Residing in waters close to shore to depths of 10 m (32.8 ft), this coastal species often forms large schools.
+The deepest waters they go in is at 152 m (498 ft) (Compagno et al. 2006).
+Adults and juveniles are common in shallow coastal waters off South Carolina during the warm summer months and migrate south when surface water temperatures drop below 20°C (68°F).
 This population of finetooth sharks spend the winter months in the waters off the coast of Florida.
+These sharks are often found near estuaries, lagoons, bays, and off river mouths, as long as the salinity is within their range (Compagno et al. 2006).

 1. Snout pointed, shorter than the width of the mouth